What is Paragraph 80?

 What should you be prepared for?

-In the last few years, there have been just 113 applications.
-66 of these have been approved; 59 at committee level, 7 on appeal.
+Between 2012 and 2018, there were just 113 applications.
+66 were approved; 59 at committee level, 7 on appeal.
 This gives a success rate of 58%, while the overall residential planning success rate is 87.5% (data from a study by Studio Bark, featured in The Architects Journal).

-That being said, the payoff for a successful Para-79 scheme is arguably proportionately higher; the clause itself ensures a one-off building of the highest standard and it does allow permission for projects that would otherwise never be possible to build.
+That being said, the payoff for a successful Para 80 scheme is arguably proportionately higher; the clause itself ensures a one-off building of the highest standard and it does allow permission for projects that would otherwise never be possible to build.

-How do I obtain consent using Paragraph 79?
+How do I obtain consent for a country house using Paragraph 80?

 Understanding the site’s potential

 Firstly, not every site has the potential to succeed, irrespective of the house’s design.
-Paragraph 79 states that a building has to be exceptional or innovative, whilst always improving its immediate surroundings.
+Paragraph 80 states that a building has to be exceptional, while also improving its immediate surroundings.

 Paradoxically, while some sites have been deemed too extraordinary to build on, others have been discarded because they are not beautiful enough.